 Once you have collected the performance data, you can analyze it using Performance Monitor’s graphing capabilities or export it to other tools for further analysis.
 By reviewing the collected data, you can identify trends, spikes, or consistently high values for specific performance counters.
 This information can help you pinpoint potential performance bottlenecks and take appropriate actions to resolve them.

-In conclusion, Performance Monitor in Windows is a valuable tool for monitoring and analyzing the performance of your computer.
+Performance Monitor in Windows is a valuable tool for monitoring and analyzing the performance of your computer.
 By keeping an eye on performance counters and understanding their thresholds, you can identify potential performance issues and take necessary measures to optimize your system’s performance.
 Regular monitoring and analysis with Performance Monitor can help ensure your computer runs smoothly and efficiently.